 Where are capital letters required in clues?

 Custom dictates that each sentence within a clue should start with a capital letter.
-The only exception is where a pair of clues are joined by ellipses (...) - the second clue will begin with an ellipsis and the first word should be treated as though it were in the middle of a sentence, ie it will not have an initial capital unless it is a proper noun.
-Normal rules of capitalization apply to clues - words that appear in the dictionary should appear with the same letters capitalized (eg Orion, Rolls-Royce, eBay, ID card, IOU).
+The only exception is where a pair of clues are joined by ellipses (...) - here the second clue will begin with an ellipsis, and the first word should be treated as though it were in the middle of a sentence, ie it will not have an initial capital unless it is a proper noun.
+Normal rules of capitalization apply to clues - words containing capital letters should appear just as they would in an English sentence (eg Orion, Rolls-Royce, eBay, ID card, IOU).

 Is it ok to deceptively capitalize a word?